-A few illustrations on the asset classification of restructured accounts are given in Annex-7.
+A few illustrations on the asset classification of restructured accounts are given in Annex -7.

-18. We re-iterate that the basic objective of restructuring is to preserve economic value of units, not evergreening of problem accounts.
+18. It has been re-iterated that the basic objective of restructuring is to preserve economic value of units, not evergreening of problem accounts.
 This can be achieved by banks and the borrowers only by careful assessment of the viability, quick detection of weaknesses in accounts and a time-bound implementation of restructuring packages.